cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Extended Key Usage Purpose Registry {#EKU}

 IANA has created a new registry titled "CBOR Extended Key Usage Purpose Registry" under the new heading "CBOR Certificate".
-The columns of the registry are Value, Extended Key Usage Purpose, and Reference, where Value is an integer and the other columns are text strings.
-For values in the inteval [-24, 23] the registration procedure is "IETF Review".
+The columns of the registry are Value, Extended Key Usage Purpose, and Reference, where Value is an integer, and the other columns are text strings.
+For values in the interval [-24, 23] the registration procedure is "IETF Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+---------------------------------------+